Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose a cyclic vision-language adapter (CVLA) module to generate counterfactual images for the query X-ray images sent to the report generator.
-These counterfactual images modify the findings within the generated reports, providing users with insights into the underlying reasoning behind the report generation.
-Our method enhances feature localization within the images for the findings generated in the reports, enabling users to understand the underlying reasons for the generated report, rather than merely accepting the report as a final output.
-This approach offers an effective way to compare and evaluate different report generator models, which is especially valuable in the rapidly evolving era of report generation models.
+In this paper, we propose a counterfactual generation method for query X-rays input to the report generator.
+These counterfactual X-rays modify specific visual features, resulting in the disappearance of certain major findings in the originally generated reports.
+This approach provides users with insights into the underlying feature patterns utilized by the report generators.
+Our method enhances the transparency of automated reports generated by existing report generators, serving as a valuable tool for experts to understand and evaluate the trustworthiness of AI-based reports.
+By improving interpretability and reliability, our approach strengthens confidence in the use of automated reports in real-world applications.